-Applicant Response: Sidewalks are shown on both sides of all dedicated public right-ofway associated with this subdivision.
+Applicant Response: Sidewalks are shown on both sides of all dedicated public right-of-way associated with this subdivision.
 Each proposed residential lot has direct access onto the public right-of-way and the associated sidewalk.
-A pedestrian trail is indicated on the tentative plat extending from Hillrose Street SE to 12th Street SE.
+Pedestrian paths are indicated on the tentative site plan extending from Lone Crest Street to the proposed retaining wall

+(between proposed lots 56 and 57 and 46 and 47.
 There are no transit stops within the proposed subdivision or adjacent to the subject site.
 The criteria are met.